The schedule that prevents every expensive repair you've heard horror stories about.

 Tread Depth

-Penny test: Insert penny head-first.
-If you can see Lincoln's whole head, tires need replacing.
+The penny test: insert a penny head-first into the tread.
+If you can see all of Lincoln's head, the tires are at or below 2/32" and need replacing.

 | Depth | Condition |